 It is essential to include the client’s contact details as well.
 The details should include name, phone number, email, address.

 Include the date on which the invoice is prepared.
 It is an important reference for you and the client.

 A unique invoice number should be assigned to every invoice that your business generates.
 It helps you organise invoice records and refer back to a particular invoice whenever needed.

 - List of services

 The invoice should include an itemised list of services provided.
 The list should also include the rate of pay for each service, the subtotal of charges, time spent on each service, and a brief description of each service.

 Mention the entire amount due, including taxes, if any.
 Make sure the amount is highlighted.

 Include the exact date by which you expect the client to pay.
 Ensure that it stands out in the invoice.

-Service Invoice FAQs
+FAQ about Service Invoice

 1. What is the difference between a service invoice and a receipt?